File Tagging

 Available on: Mac, Windows

 Tag files in Cursor and Windsurf using just your voice.
-Say the file name while dictating, and Flow automatically attaches it to your AI chat — no keyboard needed.
+Say a file name while dictating, and Flow attaches it to your AI chat — no keyboard, no @ menu.

 What it is

-AI-powered IDEs like Cursor and Windsurf let you attach files to chats, giving the AI more context for better code suggestions.
-Normally you'd press @, type the file name, and select from a list.
-File Tagging lets you skip all that — just speak the file name and Flow handles the rest.
+AI-powered IDEs like Cursor and Windsurf let you attach files to chats so the AI has more context for better code suggestions.
+Normally you press @, type the file name, and pick from a list.
+File Tagging skips that — speak the file name and Flow handles the rest.

 When to use it